l61224/RUSHTI_CFG/README.md

 		MDX	= You can use <<pMDX>> to replace part/ whole mdx when executing TI: 'Sys.RushTI Configuration.Caller' (Do NOT USE "=" in mdx)

 >
-2. ⚙️Run TI: 'Sys.RushTI Configuration.Caller' to start your 1st rushti_cfg
+2. Run TI: 'Sys.RushTI Configuration.Caller' to start your 1st rushti_cfg
 >
 	1)  	pRushTIID: 	(Required: which you configured in cube: 'Sys RushTI Configuration')
  	2) 	pParaReplace: 	(Optional: split by comma, eg. <<pParam>>:10, <<pMDX>>:{[Year].[2025]+[Year].[2026]})